MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_correctable_error_mask.md

 A ULONG representation of the contents of the PCI_EXPRESS_CORRECTABLE_ERROR_MASK structure.

-#### - AdvisoryNonFatalError

-A single bit that indicates that the reporting of advisory non-fatal errors is masked.

-#### - BadDLLP

-A single bit that indicates that the reporting of bad data link layer packets (DLLPs) is masked.

-#### - BadTLP

-A single bit that indicates that the reporting of bad transaction layer packets (TLPs) is masked.

 #### - ReceiverError

 A single bit that indicates that the reporting of receiver errors is masked.

-#### - ReplayNumRollover

-A single bit that indicates that the reporting of rollovers of the counter that counts the number of times the retry buffer has been re-transmitted is masked.

-#### - ReplayTimerTimeout

-A single bit that indicates that the reporting of timeouts of the replay timer is masked.

 #### - Reserved1